ORIGINAL ARTWORK FOR SALE

 the comic book series that appeared on the back covers of many Epic comics.
 It

-was also issued as a promotional poster for comic book shops.
+of Comics Buyer's Guide #508.
 Pencils by Frank Cirocco, inks by Terry Austin and hand colored by Frank Cirocco

 (in a color scheme much more appealing than the published version, which is